 A Deputyship Order also usually only relates to a specific set of circumstances, if other decisions need to be taken, for example paying for a Care Home, then often you will have to go back to the Court for permission, which incurs further fixed costs and solicitors fees.

 Having an LPA in place means that nominated Attorneys can deal with all the necessary decisions without the need to involve the Court.

 If you put LPA’s in place whilst you still have capacity, it will save both time and money.

-I provide a comprehensive LPA Service to clients.
-I will take detailed instructions from you about who you want to appoint as your Attorneys, I will then arrange for your LPA(s) to be drawn up.
+We provide a comprehensive LPA Service to clients.
+We take detailed instructions from you about who you want to appoint as your Attorneys, then arrange for your LPA(s) to be drawn up.

-The LPA Service currently costs £350 for Single LPA’s and £400 for Joint LPA’s.
+The LPA Service currently costs from £350 for Single LPA’s and from £400 for Joint LPA’s.

-If you would like to know more about my LPA Service, please contact me for an initial discussion.
+If you would like to know more about our LPA Service, please contact us for an initial discussion.
 You are under no obligation and all initial discussions and initial meetings are FREE of charge.